This page was last updated on 7 November 2024

 The pressures that were pushing up prices have eased, and the increases in interest rates we made during 2021–2023 have also helped to slow down those price rises.

-We can’t predict exactly what will happen to inflation, but we think it is likely to edge up to about 2.5% towards the end of the year before falling again.
+We can’t predict exactly what will happen to inflation, but we think it is likely to edge up to about 2.75% the second half of next year before falling again.

-While prices overall are very likely to go up more slowly than they have done in recent years, lower inflation doesn’t mean prices will fall.
+While prices overall are very likely to go up more slowly than they have done in recent years, lower inflation does not mean prices will fall.
 Most things will still cost more than they did before.

-CPI inflation was 2% in June 2024.
-Here’s what that means.
-If the basket of the things we talked about was £100 a year ago, then today it would cost £102.
+For example, if CPI inflation is 2% that means if the basket of the things we talked about was £100 a year ago, then today it would cost £102.

 Between 1997 and 2021, CPI inflation was 2% on average – in line with our target.
 It began to rise in 2021 and reached a peak of 11% in 2022.
 It has fallen back to about 2% since then.